PaulGilmartin/django-queryhunter/README.md

-### QueryHunterLoggingOptions
+### LoggingOptions

-Use the `QueryHunterLoggingOptions` class if you want to log the profiling results to a file.
+Use the `LoggingOptions` class if you want to log the profiling results to a file.
-`QueryHunterPrintingOptions` class can be configured via the attributes below:
+`LoggingOptions` class can be configured via the attributes below:

 - `sort_by`: A string valued property which determines the order in which each line of code is printed for each module profiled.
 Options are `line_no, -line_no, count, -count, duration, -duration`.